Posts Tagged ‘scripting’

 This script is much nicer.
 It creates a new excel file using the COM object, and dumps each EVS to its own sheet.
 This comes complete with colors.
 I have also included the pictures, circles, and arrows on the back of each one, and a paragraph describing what each one was.

-I didn’t finish this completely because I ran out of time trying to get the borders completed. whah.
+I didn’t finish this completely because I ran out of time trying to get the borders completed.

 All that being said my 2nd week with powershell is actually a good experience.
-I haven’t been interested in scripting like this since BitchX was my girlfriend.